Foreign keys

 Snowflake constraints (PK, FK, AK) now support RELY in Reverse/Forward Engineering and object properties.
 The RELY property is a keyword included in the constraint definition and acts as a hint for the Snowflake optimizer to rely on the integrity of the constraint and perform join elimination on views and redundant queries.

-Set or unset RELY by clicking on any constraint from the Keys section of the table properties and selecting the RELY option.
+Set or unset the RELY option by clicking any constraint in the "Keys" section of the table properties and choosing the 'Rely' option in the 'Options' section.

 For FKs, clicking on the relationship line will bring up this menu directly.